dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/AI UI/Features.md

 "split that out into a separate packet for later"
 Lets you split apart or combine ideas.
 Can used in chat mode while driving.

+Response: "that sounds similar to some packets that already exist - can I ask some more questions to see how different what you want is ?"